Tradition, quality, passion, they are the winning ingredients of Italian cuisine. Find out with us the 10 reasons why Italian food is the best!

 But perhaps, the greatest ingredient that makes Italian food truly special is its ability to connect people through sharing meals, transforming every moment at the table into a unique experience of conviviality.

-5. Inimitable recipes in Italian cuisine
+10. Unique recipes to fall in love with Italian cuisine

 All Italians get horrified when they see the most famous national recipes sadly reduced to finished products (and made with entirely wrong ingredients!) at the supermarket.
 Do not tease them: traditional recipes are pieces of their heart.